shakaut/Ride-Price-Multiplier/README.md

-Test the App Here: https://ride-price-multiplier.streamlit.app/
+Test the App Here: https://ride-price-multiplier.streamlit.app/    (The app may sleep due to inactivity.
+Click the Wake Up button to test it)

 # Ride Price Multiplier Prediction